jmchuma/Clipbuffer/README.markdown

 **Q:** And if I already have stuff on the clipboard but I want a fresh start?
 **A:** Use the _Copy Link Address_ functionality to add the first URL.
 After that just use the entry provided by the extension.

+**Q:** How do I add the URL of the page I'm on right now?
+**A:** Just right click on anywhere aon the page and you should see and option for that.

 **Q:** How do I clean the clipboard after usage?
 **A:** The same way you do it whenever you use the clipboard: just overwrite it with